-A rich and fudgy, Tasty Vegan Chocolate Cake, the best vegan cake I have ever had!
+A rich and fudgy, Tasty Vegan Chocolate Cake, with vegan cream in the middle between the two layers and delicious vegan chocolate frosting.
+The best vegan cake I have ever had!

 - 125 g Cocoa Powder

 - 450 g Brown Sugar in the Raw

 - 600 ml Earth’s Own So Fresh Almond Milk